Travel Report: Bon Om Touk Water Festival, Cambodia.

 Visitors watch the action unfold from the banks of the Siem Reap River.
 Some families set up camp for the day by the various tent restaurants that cook up local dishes around the clock.
 It’s certainly a great time of year to sample the local cuisine.

 I remember one of my Khmer colleagues warning me to be on guard during the festival.
-Apparently over two hundred and fifty thousand people flood in over the three days.
+Apparently over two hundred and fifty thousand people descend on the city during the three days.

 As a result, there’s a sharp increase in thieves and beggars.
 I didn’t personally experience any trouble, but noticed a definite presence of what I can only describe as unfortunates.

 Some of these were weathered provincial families, with children dressed in rags.
 Furthermore, there were a few aggressive beggars tagging themselves onto tourists.
-That said, the overall atmosphere was celebratory.
+That said, the overall atmosphere remained celebratory.

 Visit Siem Reap, Cambodia.